danslapman/PatternMatching/readme.md

-C# Pattern Matching 2.5
+C# Pattern Matching 2.7
 =======================

 This is second a try to implement pattern matching in C# as-idiomatic-as-possible.
 The idea was to avoid fluent matcher building and to provide a simple and clear syntax.

-New in 2.5:
+New in 2.7:
 -----------
-- Case.Rx for matching with Regexes
+- New Result<TSucc, TRes> container type for representing conditional results

 Plans:
 ------
 - Scala-like projections for Union